mweel1/usa_high_level/USA-Internet/content-moderation/index.md

 Once content is approved the [approved content information](./approved-content-information) is sent to the content profile owner.
 If its declined the content provider is notified with the [decline information](./decline-content-information).

+## Checksum Check

+A checksum service will randomly check files on media servers to ensure the file hasn't been tampered with and disable if it has and alert the content provider and content filtering service agent.

 ## Content API

+## Meta Data

 The content API will allow any media service the ability to send a content-id and receive all media meta-data that is required along with the media to display the correct content splash screens.

+## Content Complaints

+All content can must have a complaint capability when showing it to the market place which will be sent to the content complaint API.
+If the agency finds the content to be in violation of its initial categories it can send a delete request to the [media server(s)](./media-servers/) in which its hosted on.

+# Live Content

+If a content provider is going to provide a live content stream they must meet all the requirements that static content does.
+However, instead of setting a media server to upload content to they will define a media streaming provider where they will stream to.

+All content streamed through live media server must go through the content filtering process for each frame.

+A one minute delay will be provided in the content to allow it to be monitored.

+Live media servers will event the personal profile of each stream received, where a list of content and the amount views will be shown.

+Agents must be able to go into content and view it and have a kill switch.

+Any content that is found to not have meet the initial media content profile will be reviewed where violations or the lost of account can be levied against the account.